marcokernler/covid19-timeseries/Readme.md

 # print help
 $ covid19-timeseries help

-# update the csv-file an save it under it's original filename
+# fetch and update the csv-files for the cases and deaths an save it under the original filenames
 $ covid19-timeseries

-# update the csv-file an save it under test.csv
+# fetch and update the csv-files for the cases and deaths an save it under cases.csv and deaths.csv
-$ covid19-timeseries --output test.csv
+$ covid19-timeseries --cases-output cases.csv --deaths-output deaths.csv

 # only fetch data from rki and save under rki.csv
-$ covid19-timeseries --fetch-rki-only --output rki.csv
+$ covid19-timeseries --fetch-rki-only --rki-output rki.csv
 ```

 ## Build from Source